5/7/2025

 Jim Sanderson

-Analyst, Coast Research
+Analyst, North Coast Research

 Thanks for the question.
 You mentioned earlier in the call that the first quarter for DoorDash is a very strong growth quarter.
-I'm wondering in this context, are there any sectors, geographies, or demographic groups within the DoorDash U.S. restaurant business that grew ahead of your expectations or lagged significantly below your expectations?
+So I'm wondering in this context, are there any sectors, geographies, or demographic groups within the DoorDash U.S. restaurant business that grew ahead of your expectations or lagged significantly below your expectations?

 speaker

-Ravi Anaconda
+Ravi Unaconda

 CFO